PIAAC

 Duration: January 2018 – December 2024

-In January 2018, PIAAC has entered its second cycle; the first data from PIAAC Cycle 1 (in which ROA was also involved) were released in 2013.
+In January 2018, PIAAC entered its second cycle; the first data from PIAAC Cycle 1 (in which ROA was also involved) were released in 2013.
 ROA is responsible for the development of the Background Questionnaire (BQ) for PIAAC Cycle 2.
-The data from this new cycle (covering over 30 OECD countries) are scheduled to be collected in 2022-2023, and released in 2024.
+The data from this new cycle (covering over 30 OECD countries) were collected in 2022-2023, and released in 2024.

 PIAAC Cycle 2 follows up on Cycle 1, and aims to achieve three broad objectives.
 First, it aims to paint a picture of the stock of those information processing, social and emotional, and other transversal skills needed for effective functioning in the labour market and in society in general across a wide range of countries.
 Secondly, PIAAC Cycle 2 intends to contribute to understanding of how these skills relate to important economic and social outcomes, and to individual, institutional and social factors that can influence the development, maintenance, and loss of such skills over the lifecycle.
 Finally, PIAAC Cycle 2 provides an important tool for policy makers interested in finding optimal ways to enhance the development, maintenance and productive deployment of these skills.